aureliengoulon/Archive-Server-Project/README.md

   * exit

 ======================
 Please, follow the required setup below to run the scripts.
 These programs are intended to run on a recent distribution of Linux (compatible with Ubuntu 12 and Debian 7).
-They are not intended to run an other distributions or platform, even if some of them might run the server without much issues.
+They are not intended to run an other distribution or platform, even if some of them might run the server without much issues.

 The server-side should be running vshserver.sh in the first place.